You are here

 See the Help Section for more info about helping a friend and self care.

 The information on this page is a simple overview of a complicated health issue.
-The content has been taken from CAMH, CMHA, and the Psychosis 101.
+The content has been taken from CAMH, CMHA, and Psychosis 101.
 For more in-depth information, please visit these sources or speak to a medical professional.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.